 “Voluntarily” means that we leave of our own free will, usually hurt and offended by the “judgment” and “rejection” we have suffered at the hands of those who see through the deception(s) which have ensnared us.

 “Involuntarily” means the local body has had to enforce some form of church discipline to remove egregious sin from its midst which could spread to others, as exemplified by the Apostle Paul in his first letter to the Church at Corinth dealing with the man there who was having incestuous sexual relations with his mother-in-law.
-Unrepentant sexual misconduct and open proclamation of heresies are the two most-often-used — and totally legitimate, I might add — justifications for such excommunication.
+Blatant and unrepentant sexual misconduct as well as open proclamation of heresies are the two most-often-used — and totally legitimate, I might add — justifications for such excommunication.

 As a result, we become more and more isolated and, despite our arrogant assertions to the contrary, vulnerable to further attacks and deeper deceptions.
 We harden our hearts against the correction of the Holy Spirit and, over time, His voice becomes less and less audible to our spirits.
 We become angry and offended by our perceived “rejections” from other believers and churches.
 Some of us seek out more liberal churches who are big on grace and light on Truth — a common refuge of the unrepentent — or just quit church entirely, calling them all “hypocrites.”